TheRacecar/theracecar.github.io/README.md

-# Welcome to theracecar.github.io
+*Welcome to the world of Racecars.*

-Welcome to the Transient Home Ethanol of Racecar or THERacecar for short!
+This is where I put stuff that I made, or the things that other people have asked me to make.

-This is the website where I upload stuff.
+I also put some other random stuff there.